napster235/pony_breed_api/README.md

 The **PonyBreed API** provides an interface for the [**PonyBreeds**](https://github.com/napster235/pony_breeds) ruby gem.
 At the moment, the API is hosted on **Render** using a free tier, so the first request might be a bit slow.

+With **Redis** caching in place, the system intelligently stores frequently accessed data.
+This not only accelerates data retrieval but also reduces the need for repetitive queries.

 In order to access the API you don't need a key, and it free to use.
-You can use this API to learn new things, practice or build a small project
+You can use this API to learn new things, practice or build a small project.
+Users can make HTTP requests to the Pony API endpoints to fetch desired data.
+Responses are in JSON format, ensuring compatibility with a broad range of applications and platforms.

 ## Getting started